chymian/bareos/README.md

 * LongTerm retentionTime must be longer then longest Vacation
 * Base Backups
-* Client initiated Connections
+* Client initiated Connections if datavolume is not so big,
 * incremental filesize = 200M (wg. retentionTime)
+* Differential filesize = 500M
+* Full filesize= 10G

 #### Writing Bootstrap files (to REAR-USB?)
 Create better bootstrap-files and copy them to REAR-USB.